jurhas/qLite/README.md

 We create a user, we create a database.
 Now we Grant a user to a database.
 An user can only access to the database where is granted.
 Also if a database is granted for public, the user must be granted.
 To do it, left-bottom  Grant->User To Db.
 The SQLite database can be opened read-only or write, these are the only two options available, so  the field canwrite refer to the possibility of the user to create tables,  write, and make modification.
 A user should never be allowed to write in shared databases (also if he has to write).
 The canwrite must be set to 1 or to user that own their database for own purpose, or to trusted superuser.

 Now you can create how many database you want, how many users you want.
 But there is a problem.
 If the database serves a team, you cannot give to 10 persons the rights to write DELETE FROM table.
 If there is also just 2 persons that can do it, there are still 1.5 person too much.
 So repeat nobody can write.
 We need a trap-door, where users cannot put their hands and work with defined queryes.
 The solution is the menu.
 The name comes from the classical menu bar of windows.
 From the menu, every user can write in each database, also if he has no access rights, he can write also in the main.
 Cause this power all the menus are stored inside the main, and only the admin, can grant them.
 Menus becomes therefore a way to put code inside our GUI and can serve different purpose.
 We will see few examples later.
 I am not going to convice you that this is the best solution, of course a specific application is better.
 But the costs for a specific application grow quickly and small team of 4-5 peoples cannot surely invest 80% of their time to develope a specific application.
 This would be justified only for big projects.
-But also if it is not a the best solution, it has still some advantage.
-You can filter and sort in each way you want, and with a specific application this is not possible, also if you invest a lot of time.
+But also if it is not the best solution, it has still some advantage: you can filter and sort in each way you want, and with a specific application this is not possible, also if you invest a lot of time.
 Now we have another problem.
 The menu works fine, but would be nice to select from a table the values and avoid typos and also save a bit time.
 Now the hack.
 The answer table has assigned a class which name is composed from the concatenation of the header.
 This means that if we write SELECT one,two, foo ...  the table has class="onetwofoo".
 Now we can detect if the user works with the correct query, and if he does, it is very simple fill the fields and update,delete or inherit and insert new ones.
 How do we crack this?
 Just use alias SELECT '10' one,'30' two, 'ed'  foo, you can force whatever you want.
 But surely a spreadsheets does not solves the problem.
 So this just a weird way to delete the item 30 clicking on 20.
 There is also the possibility to put a log, to discourage Neo to make the hack of the century.
-Be carefull that if you use simple tables, id,name ... can have clone and match  tables that serves differently purposes.
+Be carefull that if you use simple tables, id,name ... may match also other  tables that serves differently purposes.
 In this case enforce the header with alias and use more columns.

 # Menu SQL